0bvim/integrations_engineering/README.md

 * **MongoDB Connection Issues**: If using the real database, ensure Docker is running and the MongoDB container is up with `docker ps`.
 * **Missing Dependencies**: Verify your Poetry environment is activated or run `poetry install` again.
 * **Permission Issues**: Check file permissions for the `data/` and `logs/` directories.
+* **Environment Variables**: Ensure all required environment variables are set correctly in the `.env` file or your shell.
+* **File Format Errors**: Ensure the JSON files in the `data/inbound/` directory are correctly formatted and match the expected schema.\
+* **Docker Compose Issues**: If you encounter issues with Docker Compose, ensure you have installed and that your setup is correct.